The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 Fedya shouted after her:

-Threw it in a pile at the fork.
+Threw it into a pile at the fork.

 A ray jumps from the bottle